 Chemical Engineering Communications

 Cheung, Michael, "Modeling of Leakage in Liquid Surfactant Membrane Systems" (1988).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 334.